-What information does Care Your Way collect about you?
+What information does ESP Healthcare collect about you?

 Clients and prospective clients

-When you enquire about our services or when you become a client of Care Your Way, a record is made which includes personal information such as your name, address, date of birth, contact details and emergency contact details.
+When you enquire about our services or when you become a client of ESP Healthcare, a record is made which includes personal information such as your name, address, date of birth, contact details and emergency contact details.
 Personal information collected about you to provide, or in providing, healthcare services is considered health information and is treated as sensitive information.
-Care Your Way may also collect other personal information about you which is considered sensitive information (such as information about your racial/ethnic origin) where this is relevant to the services we provide.
+ESP Healthcare may also collect other personal information about you which is considered sensitive information (such as information about your racial/ethnic origin) where this is relevant to the services we provide.

 Generally, health information we collect about you includes: